 My efforts to know their location, and the location of the rest of their family after the end of the war, were unsuccessful.”

-What follows is a translation of a letter that constitutes an acknowledgement by the German government of Hermine’s wrongful death, which included this formal breakdown of events, and also refers to the subsequent compensation payments – pretty much all of which were used for our education during my father’s lifetime
+What follows is a translation of a letter that constitutes an acknowledgement by the German government of Hermine’s wrongful death, which included this formal breakdown of events, and also refers to the subsequent restitution payments.
+Most were used for his children’s education during my father’s lifetime.
+Original to follow.

 The heritage community of Frau Hermine Bloch born 2.8.1854 in Gleiwitz, last living in Gleiwitz